SadiaAfrinPurba/SadiaAfrinPurba/README.md

 - PhD Candidate in Electrical and Computer Engineering (ECE) at Temple University

 🔬 **Current Role**
-- Graduate Research Assistant focused on exploring how quantum computing can optimize the machine learning field.
+- Graduate Research Assistant focused on making quantum computing useful for machine learning.

 🤔 **Research Interests**
 - Understanding the question: *Why do AI algorithms work?*